 Plane: Marks the transition from one plane or face of an object to another face.
 For example, from the side of a box to the top of a box; or from the side of a cliff to the top of a cliff.

 Color: Marks the transition from one color to another.
-For example, the shadow cast on an object creates an edge which separates light and dark.
+For example, the shadow cast on an object creates an edge that separates light and dark.
 This type of edge is interesting because it does not physically exist; we cannot touch an edge created mainly by a change in color.
 This means in painting, we are dealing with many more edges than what is physically there.
 So it is important that we understand how to use them!

 In the painting below, the edge which separates the land from the sky is created by a change in object.
 The edge between the side and top of the cliff is created by a change in plane.
 The edge at the bottom between shadow and light is a change in color.